tosdr/tosdr-server/README.md

 Set the verifyPath and logoutPath corresponding to the assertion service URL configured for the tosdr.org files, appended with /verify and /logout, respectively.

+Now run `npm install` to install, then `node ./app/server.js` to start the server.
+Browse to `http://localhost:8000/comments.html` to submit a comment.
+They will appear in the data/comments folder in the server directory.